In this Guide

 Think about your budget:

 Fuel injector cleaning kits can cost anywhere from $20-$500+ depending on the brand and the equipment that’s included.
 The cheapest options are replacement part kits, which give you all the basic pieces to upgrade your injectors, without including any tools or cleaners.
-You can find kits ranging from $25-$50+, depending on the brand and the style of injector the kit will fit.
 The next option are cleaner-based kits, which don’t come with tools, but have a few specific cleaners to tackle your injectors and the other parts of the fuel line.
-These are available from about $50 to $100.
 The most expensive option is to buy a mechanic’s kit, which allows you to both run cleaner directly into your injectors, and to gauge the pressure on each injector to see if you need to replace the seals or filters.
-These kits give you professional-level control and industrial build quality, but they’ll also cost you upwards of $200.
+These kits give you professional-level control and industrial build quality, but they’ll also cost you.

 Think about your garage: